Interview Question: Why Do You Find Nursing Rewarding?

 How to Answer "Why Do You Find Nursing Rewarding?"

-- The most rewarding thing for me as a nurse is seeing the joy when a family first holds their baby.
-The first volunteer job I had, back in high school, was helping in the maternity ward at the hospital in my hometown.
+“The most rewarding thing for me as a nurse is seeing the joy when a family first holds their baby.
+The first volunteer job I had back in high school was helping in the maternity ward at the hospital in my hometown.
 The very first time I saw a new mother with her baby, I knew that I wanted to go into nursing to share this special time with families.
-Over my years as a maternity nurse, I have seen many heartbreaking times as well, and being able to help those families cope with loss has been very difficult, but also rewarding.
+Throughout my years as a maternity nurse, I have seen many heartbreaking times as well, and being able to help those families cope with loss has been very difficult, but also rewarding.”

-- As an Emergency Room nurse, one of the primary jobs that I have, following helping the on-call doctor to treat patients, is interacting with the patients and their families.
+“As an Emergency Room nurse, one of the primary jobs that I have, besides helping the on-call doctor to treat patients, is interacting with the patients and their families.
 Often, the families need to wait for a diagnosis, and they look to the nurse for explanations and messages from the doctor.
-I find it very rewarding to be able to help the patients as well as their families to be calm and well prepared for when the doctor can speak with them.
+I find it very rewarding to be able to help the patients, as well as their families, be calm and well-prepared for when the doctor can speak with them.”

-- I find helping patients through recovery after surgery, which is often one of their greatest challenges, to be most rewarding.
-Many times, no matter how well educated the patient is, and how well prepared they are for what to expect during recovery, the reality of their post-surgical rehabilitation is overwhelming.
+“I find helping patients through recovery after surgery, which is often one of their greatest challenges, to be most rewarding.
+Many times, no matter how well-educated the patient is, and how well-prepared they are for what to expect during recovery, the reality of their post-surgical rehabilitation is overwhelming.
 I once worked with a patient after knee surgery who had some complications, which resulted in the need for an extended hospital stay, and much more physical therapy than she had been prepared for.

-- I love working with children, and the most rewarding part of being a pediatric nurse is watching how they process their illnesses and injuries, and how willing they are to take charge of their recovery.
+“I love working with children, and the most rewarding part of being a pediatric nurse is watching how they process their illnesses and injuries, as well as how willing they are to take charge of their recovery.
 I remember one young patient who had been given a difficult diagnosis, and she had a lot of questions about her treatment.
-Her fantastic attitude, and the support of her parents, I’m sure contributed to her remission.
-I learned so much from that little girl, and I believe that I have been able to help other children better for having known her.
+Her fantastic attitude, as well as the support of her parents, most likely contributed to her remission.
+I learned so much from that little girl, and I believe that I have been able to help other children better for having known her.”

-- Nurse Interview Questions and Answers
+Additional Nurse Interview Questions and Answers